BGI-HangzhouAI/Gengram/README.md

 ## 7. Contact

-For project-related questions, please open an issue [issue](https://github.com/BGI-HangzhouAI/Gengram/issues).
+For project-related questions, please open an [issue](https://github.com/BGI-HangzhouAI/Gengram/issues).
 You can also contact the Genos Team at Genos@genomics.cn.